Sagensagen/UiTHack23/Rev_eng/pokemon_battle/README.md

 Here is your [game](src/pokemon).

 Hint 1.
-It might be easier to not try to beat it<br>
+It might be easier to not try to beat the gym leaders<br>
 Hint 2.
 What langauge is it written in?

 [Writeup](writeup.md)